ekumachidi/ekumachidi.github.io/_posts/2020-06-26-Free-Design-Learning-Resources.markdown

 - [UX Myths](https://uxmyths.com): Build your product based on evidence, not false beliefs.
 - [Grid System Library](https://grid.kkuistore.com): Free grids for iOS, Android and Bootstrap
 - [User Onboarding](https://www.useronboard.com): A frequently-updated compendium of web app first-run experiences.
 This is the ultimate source for User Onboarding teardowns, tips, & thoughts!
 - [Readinglist.design](https://readinglist.design): Books Every Designer Should Read.
-Some of industry's best designers answer the question 'What book should designers read and why?'
+Some of the industry's best designers answer the question 'What book should designers read and why?'
 - [Design Systems](https://www.designsystems.com): articles on building and maintaining design systems; Learn how to define baseline grids, column grids, spacing and layouts
 - [A Comprehensive Guide to UX Design - Adobe Blog](https://theblog.adobe.com)
 - [HeyDesigner](https://heydesigner.com): Design news.
-Curated daily for product people, user experience designers, product managers and frontend developers.
+Curated daily for product people, user experience designers, product managers and front-end developers.
-- [Airbnb Design](https://airbnb.design):A behind-the-scenes look at the AirBnB design culture, process, learnings, and storytelling.
+- [Airbnb Design](https://airbnb.design): A behind-the-scenes look at the Airbnb design culture, process, learnings, and storytelling.
 - [Uber Design](https://www.uber.design): Get to know Design at Uber

 **P.S:** This post was inspired by Sam, it's not an exhaustive list but it's enough to get you started, please leave a comment if you know other awesome resources that should be on the list